Robert Presley Institute of Criminal Investigation

 - Date course was completed

 All submitted courses are subject to verification.
-If a course was successfully completed but not recorded on the applicant's POST Training Profile, please attach a copy of the course completion certificate showing the student's name, course title, course duration, and date of completion.
+If a course was successfully completed but not recorded on the applicant's POST Training Profile, please attach a copy of the course Certificate of Completion showing the student's name, course title, number of hours, and date of completion.

 Who Should Apply?

-ICI courses are primarily open to all full-time, sworn Detectives/Investigators from California POST-affiliated law enforcement agencies.
+ICI courses are primarily intended for full-time, sworn detectives/investigators from California POST-affiliated law enforcement agencies.
 Patrol officers who are pending (within six months) an investigative assignment may attend the ICI Core Course.
-Other sworn and non-sworn law enforcement personnel may attend ICI courses on a space available basis by paying the full course costs.
+Other sworn and non-sworn law enforcement personnel may attend ICI courses on a space available basis.
 The ICI Program requires a commitment from both students and their respective agencies to attend and complete the rigorous course requirements.